wheelo/RooCode-Tips-Tricks/personal_roo_docs/README.md

 - Technical users who want to understand implementation details
 - Contributors to the Roo Code project

-### [Theoretical Documentation](theoretical/) (not included in Git)

-Advanced proposals and theoretical improvements for future development.
-These documents explore potential enhancements to Roo Code's architecture and algorithms.

-**Ideal for:**
-- Core developers considering future enhancements
-- Algorithm specialists interested in optimization techniques
-- Research-oriented exploration of AI assistant capabilities

 ## Document Inventory

 ### Core Features